Cultivating The 12 Core Principles of Stoicism

 Taking time to reflect on your thoughts, emotions, and actions can help you gain a deeper understanding of yourself and the world around you.

-Now, I know that might sound a little heavy, but trust me, it’s actually pretty liberating!
+Now, I know that might sound a little heavy, but trust me, it’s pretty liberating!

 Most of us seldom sit back and reflect on our lives.
 Their journey in life so far, their mistakes, the direction their life is moving, and probably what they can do to alter this to their advantage.